sebastianczech/k8s-oci/README.md

 ## Infrastructure

-In order to setup infrastructure in OCI using Terraform, there were used:
+In order to setup infrastructure in OCI using Terraform, you can use below documentation to find more information:
 * [Oracle documentation](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-simple-infrastructure/01-summary.htm)
 * [Terraform documentation](https://learn.hashicorp.com/collections/terraform/oci-get-started)
 * [OCI provider](https://registry.terraform.io/providers/oracle/oci/latest)

-After installing ``Terraform CLI`` and ``OCI CLI``, the first step was to authenticate in Oracle Cloud:
+After installing ``Terraform CLI`` and ``OCI CLI``, the first step was to authenticate in Oracle Cloud and save session in profile ``k8s-oci``:

 ```shell
 oci session authenticate